justarandomgeek/ScriptGen/README.md

 ```

 ###MIN SCORE END
-Pass the transaction if the score tally on altstack is high enough.
+Use this after all verification modules are done.
+Pull the score from altstack, compare it to the threshold, and pass/fail the transaction depending on that result.
 ```
 OP_FROMALTSTACK <minweight> OP_GREATERTHANOREQUAL OP_VERIFY
 ```